Understanding Chest Pain: Part 2 - What does Cardiac Arrest look like?

-The classic understanding of Cardiac Arrest is someone who is dead.
+The classic image conjured of someone in Cardiac Arrest is someone who is dead: Not moving.
+Not breathing.

 But this is not strictly true, certainly in the first few minutes of cardiac arrest.
 40% of casualties who experience cardiac arrest will display agonal breathing - an abnormal breathing pattern, often audible, characterized by deep, laboured, irregular gasps.
 (1) As such the 2010 UK and ERC Guidelines changed the recognition of cardiac arrest from “unconscious and not breathing” to “unconscious and not breathing normally”.